About Dream Yoga and the Practice of Natural Light

 This revised and expanded edition includes additional material from a profound and personal Dzogchen book, which Chögyal Namkhai Norbu wrote over many years.
 This material deepens the first edition’s emphasis on specific exercises to develop awareness within the dream and sleep states.
 Also included in this book is a text written by Mipham, the nineteenth-century master of Dzogchen, which offers additional insights into this extraordinary form of meditation and awareness.

-People Who Read Dream Yoga and the Practice of Natural Light Also Read
+Buy other books like Dream Yoga and the Practice of Natural Light

 “A personal and inspiring account of the higher possibilities of sleep and dreams by an acknowledged master.
 Must reading for dreamers in search of awakening.”—Stephen LaBerge, PhD, director of the Lucidity Institute and author of Lucid Dreaming